 External clocking is used by the synchronous slave modes of operation.
-The description in this section refers to Figure 25-2 Clock Generation Logic, Block Diagram on page 250.
+The description in this section refers to Figure 80 for details.

 External clock input from the XCK pin is sampled by a synchronization register to minimize the chance of meta-stability.
-The output from the synchronization register must then pass through an edge detector before it can be used by the Transmitter and Receiver.
+The output from the synchronization register must then pass through an edge detector before it can be used by the transmitter and receiver.
 This process introduces a two CPU clock period delay and therefore the maximum external XCK clock frequency is limited by the following equation:

-$$f{\rm XCK} < \frac{f{\rm OSC}}{4}$$
+$$f{XCK} < \frac{f{OSC}}{4}$$

-The value of $f{osc}$ depends on the stability of the system clock source.
+Note that f{osc} depends on the stability of the system clock source.
 It is therefore recommended to add some margin to avoid possible loss of data due to frequency variations.

-25.3.4.
 Synchronous Clock Operation

-When Synchronous mode is used (UMSEL = 1), the XCK pin will be used as either clock input (Slave) or clock output (Master).
+When Synchronous mode is used (UMSEL = 1), the XCK pin will be used as either clock input (slave) or clock output (master).
 The dependency between the clock edges and data sampling or data change is the same.
 The basic principle is that data input (on RxD) is sampled at the opposite XCK clock edge of the edge the data output (TxD) is changed.

-Figure 25-3 Synchronous Mode XCK Timing
+Figure 81.
+Synchronous Mode XCK Timing.

 The UCPOL bit UCRSC selects which XCK clock edge is used for data sampling and which is used for data change.
-As the figure above shows, when UCPOL is zero the data will be changed at rising XCK edge and sampled at falling XCK edge.
+As Figure 81 shows, when UCPOL is zero the data will be changed at rising XCK edge and sampled at falling XCK edge.
 If UCPOL is set, the data will be changed at falling XCK edge and sampled at rising XCK edge.

-25.4.
 Frame Formats